etbelle/Portfolio/Related Work/UX/Information Visualization Litterary Evaluattion/README.txt

 usable to the audience specified by Wang, even after they were supposedly made easier to view.

 To create our written report we completed the following.
-- Became more familiar with nodal networks and weighted graphs.
+- Became familiar with nodal networks and weighted graphs.
 - Created ambiguous graphs using Java Script and applied the proposed algorithmic graphing solutions outlined by Wang.
 - Presented the proposed unambiguous graphs to a variety of potential users who all had scientific